nhselect/step1-training/content/platform-roles/overview.md

 </div>
 </div>

-During setup, your Trust (e.g. Implementation Lead or Centre Manager) will decide who will perform these different admin roles.

-Delegates requiring admin functionalities need to be promoted within the platform. **Centre Managers** can promote delegates to any admin role and **Educator/Managers** can promote delegates to the Assessor role.

-Multiple delegates can perform each role (i.e. multiple Assessors) and, in some instances, a delegate may require more than one admin role (i.e. Center Manager and Educator/Manager).

 ### Learners

 To become a **Learner**, a delegate will need to be enrolled onto the **Step 1 proficiencies** framework by an **Educator/Manager**.